Hukbalahap rebellion

 The Hukbalahap rebellion was a rebellion staged in the Philippines by former Hukbalahap or Hukbong Bayan Laban sa Hapon (lit.
 'People's Anti-Japanese Army') soldiers against the Philippine government.
 It started in 1946 after the independence of the Philippines from the United States, and ended in 1954 under the presidency of Ramon Magsaysay.

 Background

 During the Japanese occupation of the Philippines, the Hukbalahap created a resistance army consisting largely of peasant farmers against the Japanese forces in Central Luzon.
-The Huk resistance, as it became popularly known, created a stronghold against the Japanese in the villages through guerrilla warfare.
+The Huk resistance, as it became popularly known, recruited heavily in response to Japanese terror tactics and created a stronghold against the Japanese in the villages through guerrilla warfare.
 During this time, the area was heavily protected by Huks, and Huk justice reigned.

 The aftermath of the liberation from Japan was characterized by chaos.
 The Philippine government, prompted by the United States of America, disarmed and arrested the Huks for allegedly being communists.
 Harassment and abuses against peasant activists became common as United States Army Forces in the Far East (USAFFE) and the Philippine Constabulary (civilian police) hunted them.
 Civilian casualties were substantial and the Huks decided to retreat into the mountains and to their guerrilla lifestyle.